cryspuwaterloo/DiPSI/README.md

 Description
 =======
 The source code implements the for Differentially Private Set Intersection (DiPSI) using HELib (version from January 2019).

-This code implements and benchmarks the PSI as described our EuroSP 2020 paper:
-Link: TBD

 The most important files are the following